How to Build a Firewood Rack

 Features of the rack

 One eight foot firewood rack, the default size used in the plans, will hold 1/3 cord of firewood.
 You will need to build three racks to hold a full cord.
-Of course use the "How To" for as many racks as you need and modifying them for a larger or smaller rack size is very easy.
+Use the "How To" for as many racks as you need and modifying them for a larger or smaller rack size is very easy.

 I like to keep things simple, once your purchase is completed you will be returned directly to the Firewood Rack Plans.
 You can use your browser's "File" or "Page", "Save As" or "Save Page As", function to make your own personal copy of this "How To" web page.
 This copy will include the "How To" document with pictures.
 No PDF file viewer is required, just your browser.
 Please do use your "Save As" function, the "How To" page may no longer exist if you try to return.
 This introductory page will always remain.